 692H Senior Honors Research and Seminar (3).
 Prerequisite, SOCI 691H.
 Permission of the department.
 Individual student research (under supervision of an advisor).
 Weekly seminar to discuss work on honors thesis, as well as special topics in sociology.

-696 Graduate Study in Sociology (3–4).
+696 Undergraduate/Graduate Study in Sociology (3–4).
 Permission of the instructor.
 Graduate study in sociology for undergraduate students.
 Undergraduate students taking a 700- or 800-level course in sociology register via this course and complete all requirements for the associated graduate course.